Drug And Alcohol Addiction In Port St. Lucie, Florida

 Alcohol is the most commonly used drug among teens and adults in the Port St. Lucie area.
-Compared to the neighboring counties of Lake and Marion, St. Lucie County has a higher amount of adult and teen mental and/or behavioral health disorders, which is a population that is more likely to develop substance dependencies.
-Many people with mental health issues use alcohol and drugs to “self-medicate,” which can then lead to co-occurring disorders (a simultaneous substance addiction and mental disorder in an individual).
+Compared to the neighboring counties of Lake and Marion, St. Lucie County has a higher number of both teen and adult mental and/or behavioral health disorders and those with preexisting conditions tend to be more likely to develop substance dependencies.
+Many people with mental health issues use alcohol and drugs to “self-medicate,” which can then lead to co-occurring disorders (a simultaneous substance addiction and mental disorder diagnosis).
 Port St. Lucie health officials have made addressing mental health issues a top priority; however, it is still a prominent issue.

-Port St. Lucie has had a long and surprising history of opioid addiction and distribution, specifically in relation to heroin.
-The population of Port St. Lucie residents using opioid drugs has dramatically increased in the past 7 years.
+Port St. Lucie has had a long and surprising history of Opioid addiction and distribution, specifically, Heroin.
+The population of residents using Opioid drugs has dramatically increased in the past 7 years.

-Heroin is a potent opioid that influences the brain’s reward-system and production of “feel-good” chemicals, such as dopamine and endorphins, and deprives the brain of its natural production of these chemicals.
+Heroin is a potent Opioid that influences the brain’s reward-system and production of “feel-good” chemicals, such as dopamine and other endorphins, and deprives the brain of its natural production of these chemicals.
 Heroin is a highly addictive drug that can be smoked, snorted, or injected.
-Many Port St. Lucie authorities attribute the increased-use of heroin to the state-wide crack down on pain management clinics, or “pill mills,” that previously provided the public with easy access to opioid painkillers like oxycodone and Demerol.
-Heroin use and heroin-related deaths have been on a steady rise in Port St. Lucie since 2015, and this number is predicted to increase in the coming years.
+Many Port St. Lucie authorities attribute the increased-use of Heroin to the state-wide crack down on pain management clinics, or “pill mills,” that previously provided the public with easy access to prescribed Opioid painkillers like oxycodone and Demerol.
+Heroin use and Heroin-related deaths have been on a steady rise in Port St. Lucie since 2015, and this number is predicted to increase in the coming years.

 The first time I used, it wasn’t the feeling that [heroin] gave me, it was the ‘not feeling’ that the drug enabled.
 It was the numbness, the emptiness, the not thinking.
 It took everything away immediately and that’s what I wanted.

-In addition to the ensuing opioid epidemic, Port St. Lucie has also been subject to an increase in the presence and use of hallucinogens.
-LSD and DMT are the hallucinogens of choice for the young Port St. Lucie population, as St. Lucie County Sheriff’s Office is encountering the drugs more and more during routine drug busts around the city.
+In addition to the ensuing Opioid epidemic, Port St. Lucie has also been subject to an increase in the presence and use of Hallucinogens.
+Lysergic Acid Diethylamide (LSD) and Dimethyltryptamine (DMT) are the psychedelics of choice for the young Port St. Lucie population, as St. Lucie County Sheriff’s Office is encountering the drugs more and more during routine drug busts around the city.

-Dimethyltryptamine, or “DMT,” is a powerful hallucinogen that has been around for centuries and acts as an attractive alternative to individuals seeking a psychedelic experience that is not as long-lasting or intense as other hallucinogens such as LSD.
+DMT is a powerful hallucinogen that has been around for centuries and acts as an attractive alternative to individuals seeking a psychedelic experience that is not as long-lasting or intense as other Hallucinogens such as LSD.
 A huge DMT drug bust occurred in August of 2018, incarcerating 3 individuals on accounts of possession of a controlled substance with intent to sell and manufacture.
 The St. Lucie County Sheriff’s Office first encountered the drug in Port St. Lucie back in 2014, and its presence has only increased since then.

 Get Help Now